-POST Behavior

-Numlock Enable ----------------

-Enable Numlock Enables or disables Numlock when the computer boots.

-Fn Lock Enables or disables the Fn lock mode.

-Lock Mode Secondary.
-Lock Mode Secondary = If this option is

-selected, the F1-F12 keys scan the code for their secondary functions.
+Numlock Enable Enable Numlock Enables or disables Numlock when the computer boots.
+Default: ON Fn Lock Enables or disables the Fn lock mode.
+Default: ON Lock Mode Default: Lock Mode Secondary.
+Lock Mode Secondary = If this option is selected, the F1-F12 keys scan the code for their secondary functions.
 Warnings and Errors Selects an action on encountering a warning or error during boot.
 Default: Prompt on Warnings and Errors.
-Stop, prompt, and wait for user input when warnings or errors are detected.

-(i) NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.
+Stop, prompt, and wait for user input when warnings or errors are detected. () NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.
 Enable Adapter Warnings Enables or disables the computer to display adapter warning messages when adapters with too little power capacity are detected.

-Enable Dock Warning Messages Enables or disables dock warning messages.

-Fastboot Configures the speed of the UEFI boot process.
+Default: ON Enable Dock Warning Messages Enables or disables dock warning messages.
+Default: ON Fastboot Configures the speed of the UEFI boot process.